rapid7/insightconnect-plugins/rapid7_insightidr/help.md

 #### Close Investigations in Bulk

-This action is used to close all investigations that match the parameters.
+This action is used to close all investigations that fall in a date range.

 ##### Input